Bankruptcy Overview

 The Dothan Legal Team Represents Bankruptcy Clients Throughout Alabama

 Bankruptcy is a legal term that denotes the status of a person or organization that cannot repay debt owed to creditors.
 We refer to such persons or organizations as “debtors.”
+Our bankruptcy attorney in dothan alabama can help you regain control of your finances.
 A “creditor” can be a bank, a car dealership, a credit card company, or any person or organization to which the debtor owes money.
 There are six avenues of bankruptcy, called “Chapters,” that an individual or organization may file depending on its needs and eligibility: Chapter 9 is municipal bankruptcy, Chapter 11 provides for the reorganization of a business, Chapter 12 is bankruptcy of a family farmer and family fisherman, and Chapter 15 provides mechanisms for dealing with debtors and creditors involving more than one country.
 The most common types of personal bankruptcy for individuals are Chapter 7 and Chapter 13.

 A filing under Chapter 7 is called a liquidation proceeding and allows for a full discharge of unsecured debt.
 Unsecured debt refers to debt in which the creditor does not take a security interest in assets of the debtor as collateral.
 Examples of unsecured debt are credit card debt or medical bills.
 An example of secured debt would be a mortgage or vehicle loan, but also pledged personal property and financed furniture – if the debtor fails to make payments, the creditor can repossess the collateral (the house, car, pledged goods or furniture).
 Under Chapter 7, secured debts like mortgages remain after discharge, if the debtor elects to keep the home and continue making payments, but unsecured debts like unpaid credit card bills are wiped away.
 A bankruptcy discharge releases the debtor from personal liability for these types of debts, so that the debtor is no longer required to pay them under the law.
 A discharge is permanent and prohibits creditors from collecting or taking action to collect discharged debts.
 Indeed, it is a “fresh start” for the financially troubled debtor.